GUIDING PRINCIPLES

 At each of our hangouts, we provide creative writing prompts as well as time to share and check in.
 No need to see yourself as a writer in order to attend.
 It’s a fun, warm, and welcoming creative space.
 We also have pizza!
 See our department calendar on our home page for more specific information about upcoming meeting times and places.
 You can also email Professor Yumi Lee with questions or to express an interest in joining.

-Department-wide professional development: English faculty regularly share inclusive pedagogy resources and lead short, focused reflection exercises during department meetings.
-Recent and upcoming topics include, among others, gender inclusive practices, advising first-generation college students, racial slurs in the literature classroom, and disability studies.
+Department-wide professional development: Because developing inclusive and anti-racist practices in the classroom requires ongoing learning, English faculty regularly share inclusive pedagogy resources and lead short, focused reflection exercises during department meetings.
+Recent and upcoming topics include trans inclusive practices, advising first-generation college students, handling racist slurs in the literature we study, supporting students with disabilities, and accommodations.